grantsc23/cic_practical_assessment/README.md

 Volkswagen provides a service called Guaranteed Future Value: A vehicle is provided to a customer at a low price.
 The condition is that the vehicle has to be returned after 3 years with less than 45000 KM.
 If the customer is in danger of breeching his/her contract, a warning has to be flagged against his profile and a call has to be made to the customer.

 In the Repo there is a file called GFV Assessment Data.csv.
+All the vehicles has been serviced on the 15th of December 2020.
 Complete the application to display the data in this file in a Bootstrap table.
 The React Component ***VehicleTable*** should be completed: